 Dollar General (DG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the discount retailer had gained 8.56% in the past month.
-In that same time, the Retail-Wholesale sector gained 6.56%, while the S&P 500 gained 3.19%.
+Prior to today's trading, shares of the discount retailer had gained 4.53% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 8.23% and outpaced the S&P 500's gain of 3.82% in that time.

 DG will be looking to display strength as it nears its next earnings release.
-On that day, DG is projected to report earnings of $1.93 per share, which would represent year-over-year growth of 35.92%.
-Our most recent consensus estimate is calling for quarterly revenue of $7.97 billion, up 13.98% from the year-ago period.
+The company is expected to report EPS of $1.95, up 37.32% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $8 billion, up 14.39% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for DG.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for DG.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.94% higher within the past month.
-DG is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.83% higher.
+DG currently has a Zacks Rank of #3 (Hold).

-Investors should also note that DG has a PEG ratio of 1.97 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-DG's industry had an average PEG ratio of 3.16 as of yesterday's close.
+Investors should also note that DG has a PEG ratio of 1.93 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+DG's industry had an average PEG ratio of 3.18 as of yesterday's close.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 178, putting it in the bottom 30% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 120, which puts it in the top 48% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.